craigmckeachie/handsonreact.com/docs/03-JSX.md

 ## Part 3 - Specifying Attributes with JSX

-1. Download the React logo from [this site](https://brandslogos.com/r/react-logo/) into the root of your project `demos`.
+1. Download the React logo from [this site](https://brandslogos.com/r/react-logo-1/) into the root of your project `demos` as `react-logo.png`.
 1. Update the element to be an image tag pointing to the logo.

    ```js